ElliottStarosta/Food-Nutrition-Analyzer-Arduino-/README.md

 - **Course:** TEJ20
 - **Due Date:** January 24th, 2024

-## Project Description
+## Project Description Introduction

-The project is a comprehensive food management system and assistant, utilizing RFID sensors and NFC tags on food items.
-It facilitates assignments and provides feedback on creating balanced and well-constructed meals, enhancing the meal-prep experience.
+The inspiration for my project stemmed from popular food information logging apps like "My Fitness Pal" and "My Net Diary."
+While these applications efficiently track food consumption, I noticed a gap in the market for a comprehensive food management system that combines RFID sensors and NFC tags on food items.
+Taking a unique approach, I decided to develop a food tracker/analyzer using Arduino, incorporating features that set it apart from existing solutions.
+Notably, I integrated an RFID sensor to scan food items and employed the OpenAI API to analyze nutritional content, providing users with personalized feedback on creating balanced and well-constructed meals.
+Unlike traditional apps, my project displays information on an LCD screen for a more dynamic and user-friendly experience during meal preparation.

 ## Journal